Raymond L. S. Patriarca: Imprisonment

 In March 1970, Patriarca and several of his associates went on trial for murder and conspiracy to commit murder, the chief witness being robber and hitman John "Red" Kelley, who afterwards went into the federal witness protection program.
 Kelley gave testimony linking Patriarca and other family members to the murder of Rudolph "Rudy" Marfeo and Anthony Melei.
 Kelley had been contracted by Patriarca to kill Marfeo.

-Patriarca and his associates were convicted of conspiracy to commit murder; associate Maurice Lerner also was convicted of murder.
-The mob boss was sentenced to 10 years in prison, but he continued to run his family while imprisoned.
+Patriarca and his associates were convicted of conspiracy to commit murder.
+Associate Maurice Lerner was also convicted of murder.
+The mob boss was sentenced to 10 years in prison, but he continued to run the crime family while imprisoned.
 He was paroled in 1975.

 Lerner and the other defendants were subsequently exonerated when it was established that Kelley had perjured himself at the trial, as had FBI agent H. Paul Rico, who had corroborated Kelley's testimony.

 Patriarca was arrested again in 1980 for allegedly having set up two murders.
 His lawyer was able to convince the judge that he would not survive a trial because of his heart disease.

 Death

-Patriarca suffered from heart disease and diabetes for many years.
+Patriarca had suffered from heart disease and diabetes for many years.
 He died of a heart attack on July 11, 1984, at the age of 76.
 He is buried in Gate of Heaven Cemetery, East Providence, Rhode Island.